magepages/mpdocs/docs/rma/index.md

 ![](https://i.imgur.com/8RUI738.png)

-Admin select the ID increment type for RMA
+Admin selects the ID increment type for RMA
 - **Only ID**: Only display ID and does not show prefixes or suffixes.
 - **Custom**: Display ID with prefix and suffix